reu-res/ST2Assistant/README.md

 This script allows you to get a little more information about the state of Sublime Text 2, you can use when writing their own plugins.

 ##Installation
-You can copy `ST2Assistant.py` to directory when installed Sublime Text 2, or to **User** package directory.
+You can copy `ST2Assistant.py` to directory where installed Sublime Text 2, or to **User** package directory.

 The **User** package directory is located at: